Living in a selfie-centred world

 Cat jihad selfie

-Radical, ultra-conservative Muslims go even further and liken the idle pursuit of selfies to idol-worship.
+Radical, ultra-conservative go even further and liken the idle pursuit of selfies to idol-worship.
 For example, during their reign of terror in Afghanistan, the banned television, video and photography, which prompted one journalist to describe it as a “country without faces”.

 As a sign of the changing times (or perhaps the end-times for millennialists), today’s crop of foreign does not seem to have got this memo, or perhaps they believe that the “greater jihad” is the jihad of the selfie.